srImathE satakOpAya nama:

 - nAL madhiyE – Oh full moon!
-Oh moon that was full before (now waned).
-Like it is said in “nAtpU” young/fresh flower, here it also means young moon (not full in size).
+Oh moon that was full before (now waned)!
+Just as it is said in “nAtpU” young/fresh flower, here it also means young moon (not full in size).

-- nI – you who is pleasant for our sight.
+- nI – you who are pleasant for our sight.

 - innAL – now

-- mai vAn iruL agaRRAy – explained as, you who is not with any defect, are not removing the darkness in the sky; also explained as, you are not removing such black dense darkness.
-Like a weak enemy would be crushed by a strong person, the darkness is crushing you who is weak now.
+- mai vAn iruL agaRRAy – explained as, you, who are without any defect, are not removing the darkness in the sky; also explained as, you are not removing such black dense darkness.
+Just as a weak enemy would be crushed by a strong person, the darkness is crushing you who are weak now.

-- mAzhAnthu thEmbuthiyAl – you have waned now and lost your shine.
+- mAzhAndhu thEmbuthiyAl – you have waned now and lost your shine.

-- Azhip perumAnAr – Even the serpent (Adhi sEsha) looks little better in comparison to sudharsana chakram.
-When krishNa wanted to turn day into night, it was the sudharsana chakram which made it happen.
+- Azhip perumAnAr – Even the serpent (Adhi sEsha) looks a little better in comparison to sudharSana chakram.
+When krishNa wanted to turn day into night, it was the sudharSana chakram which made it happen.
 When these servants of emperuAn are glorified for helping, no wonder they are chastised when the desires are not fulfilled.

-- perumAnAr – He is a great master in lie that all these servants of him learn the article telling lies from him.
+- perumAnAr – He is such a great master in telling lies that all these servants of his learn the art of telling lies from him.

-- Azhip perumAnAr mey vAsakam – When it is said as “mey vAsakam” (truthful words), why it is explained as “poy” (lie)? “mey vAsakam” is used to distinguish the commoners’ lies from his lies [viparItha lakshaNA – satirically using the opposite word].
+- Azhip perumAnAr mey vAsagam – When it is said as “mey vAsagam” (truthful words), why it is explained as “poy” (lie)? “mey vAsagam” is used to distinguish the commoners’ lies from emperumAn’s lies [viparItha lakshaNA – satirically using the opposite word].
 He said “Ethath vratham mama” (this is my vow) in srI rAmAyaNam and you believed his words.
 Since those words are not fulfilled yet, she says that “it is a lie”.
 His truthful words in srI rAmAvathAram and his lies in krishNAvathAram are the refuge for the devotees [In 4th pAsuram, his lies are explained].

 In the next article we will enjoy the next pAsuram.